 Shaun T. Schafer

-Shaun T. Schafer is the associate vice president of curriculum, academic effectiveness and policy development in the Department of Academic Affairs at the Metropolitan State University of Denver.
+Shaun T. Schafer is the vice provost of curriculum, academic effectiveness and policy development in the Department of Academic Affairs at the Metropolitan State University of Denver.
 Schafer is also professor in the Journalism and Media Production Department.
 His areas of expertise include media law, media ethics, free press, curriculum policies and artificial intelligence in academic settings.

 Richard Moeller